Types of Partnerships

 Existing partnerships that wish to take advantage of LLP status do not need to modify their existing partnership agreement, though they may choose to do so.
 In order to change status, a partnership simply files an application for registration as a limited liability partnership with the appropriate state agency.
 All states require disclosure of the partnership's name and principle place of business.
 Some states also require, among other things, identification of the number of partners, a brief description of the business, a statement that the partnership will maintain insurance, and written acknowledgment that the limited liability status may expire.

-Get Professional Legal Help Setting Up Your Partnership
+Get a Free Attorney Match Before Setting Up Your Partnership

-If you're just learning about the different types of partnerships and would like to explore more legal nuances among these options, you may benefit from a legal consultation.
-Consider speaking with a business organizations attorney licensed to practice in your state.
+If you're just learning about the different types of partnerships and would like to explore more legal nuances among these options, you may benefit from the expertise of a small business attorney.
+Simple mistakes can prove quite costly, which is not helpful to any new business.
+Get matched to a small business attorney for free.